 Do you love having the beauty of God’s creation right at your door?
 Here are a few ways to bring it near!

-Out of your kindheartedness, this spring, consider planting one or more of these fruit-producers for the years to come:
+This spring, consider planting one or more of these fruit-producers for the years to come:

-crabs (select variety with berries that hang on thru the winter)
+- crabapples (select variety with berries that hang on thru the winter)

 “God gives every bird its food, but he does not throw it into the nest.”